PoshCode/PowerShellPracticeAndStyle/English.md

 In the Python world developers have a great programming style reference (PEP-8), on the PowerShell world there is no document to follow officaly from Microsoft, but the community it self has come up with several rules they follow.

+The guide is written following the power of the "Default" which is to cover mainly those versions of PowerShell that come pre-installed by default with Windows (PS v.2.0, PS v3.0 and PSv4.0).

 The practices in the guide are just recommendations so as to allow a scriptiers and programers to write PowerShell code that can easyly be maintained in the